adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #54 Started the Fourth-Class.
 There are three more classes after this one.

 #55 Well on my way in the Fourth-Class.
 Working through my first-week.

+#56 Almost done with the first-week.
+Hoping to finish tomorrow.